Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Defend the wetlands, forests, prairies and lake while guided by an artist, a naturalist and your imagination.
 Practice outdoor skills needed along your journey and defend the earth from evil forces.
 Tell your epic tale of this saga through the artful creations we will make along the way.
 Registration required by two weeks prior.
 For a full day of adventure, combine with Micro Camp in the morning.
 Includes a monitored lunch hour between camp sessions.

-Join us for the opening reception of Burning Desert by Horacio Devoto on Thursday, June 11 from 6–8 p.m.
-The exhibition is on view June 11–July 31.
+Join us for the opening reception of Creatures in the Playing Field by Xavier Tavera on Thursday, September 10 from from 6–8 p.m.
+The exhibition is on view September 1–30.
 Drop in anytime.
 All ages welcome.
 Free.

 Preschool Drop-off: Camp Doodlebugs